- A sports car icon for good reason

 For those who want even more performance, Porsche offers carbon-ceramic brakes that will do even better on the track.
 Also offered are rear-axle steering to carve tighter low-speed turns, active anti-roll bars to counteract the little lean the 911 has, and a sport version of Porsche Active Suspension Management that drops the car 0.4 inches and has stiffer suspension settings.
 The 911 is a natural athlete even without the options.

 Comfort & Quality

 The 911’s cockpit is premium and aimed at helping drivers attack corners in comfort.

 Porsche makes the front seat a fantastic place to be, especially for the driver, but the 911’s rear seat is there more for additional storage than people.
 For 2020, Porsche improves the technology, with a larger touchscreen and new connectivity features.
-We rate the new 911 a 6 for comfort and quality, adding points for the comfortable front seats, materials quality, and infotainment, but subtracting them for the small back seat and limited cargo space.
-(Read more about how we rate cars.)
+We rate the new 911 a 5 for comfort and quality, adding points for the comfortable front seats, and high-quality materials, but subtracting them for the small back seat and limited cargo space.

 The Porsche 911’s supportive seats are low slung but positioned to provide a great view of the road ahead.
 Like it always has, the tachometer sits front and center in the instrument panel.
 It’s analog, but the rest of the instrument cluster is made up of two 7.0-inch screens.
 Unfortunately, portions of the screen on the right side are blocked by the steering wheel.